ORIGYN-SA/nft/example/README.md

 ## Step 3: Deploy the Collection

-Deploy your collection using the following command.
-Replace the principal ID with your own:
+Deploy your collection using the following command:

 ```bash
 dfx deploy --network ic nft --mode reinstall --argument '(